|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This IES load control concept is not a new idea.
 This control methodology was originally developed by this author and others at ADMIC during the period 1977 - 1978 and was used for peak demand control in numerous electrically heated high rise apartment buildings in the Greater Toronto Area (GTA) up to 1999.
 Thereafter the equipment was taken out of service due to changes in the electricity rate structure that gave building owners more financial incentive for electrical energy conservation than for peak load control.

 The present Uninterruptible Electricity Service (UES) rate regime in Ontario does not have sufficient dynamic price variation to financially enable behind-the-meter customer energy storage and use of surplus non-fossil electricity for fossil fuel displacement and for electro-chemical processing.
-A major source of this lack of dynamic price variation is the present allocation of the Global Adjustment to kWh instead of to peak kVA.
-Another source of this lack of dynamic range is the December 2015 OEB approval of a fixed delivery charge for small loads rather than a charge per peak kVA.
+A major source of this lack of dynamic price variation is the present allocation of the Global Adjustment to kWh instead of to peak kW or peak kVA.
+Another source of this lack of dynamic range is the December 2015 OEB approval of a fixed delivery charge for small loads rather than a charge proportional to peak kW or peak kVA.

-In order to achieve effective utilization of all of the available non-fossil electrical kWh the Global Adjustment and the delivery charge must both be allocated to kVA.
+In order to achieve effective utilization of all of the available non-fossil electrical kWh the Global Adjustment and the delivery charge must both be allocated in proportion to peak kW or peak kVA.
 In an efficient non-fossil electricity system the object is to minimize kVA, not kWh.
-Hence a new electricity rate is required to financially enable behind-the-meter customer energy storage and use of surplus non-fossil electricity for fossil fuel displacement and for electro-chemical processing.
+Hence a new electricity rate structure is required to financially enable behind-the-meter customer energy storage and use of surplus non-fossil electricity for fossil fuel displacement and for economic electro-chemical processing.